Audience Retention Patterns: The Ultimate Watch Time Guide

-Identify where viewers drop off and learn strategies to improve retention.
+Analyze retention curves to identify where viewers drop off and learn proven strategies to keep them watching longer.

 What Are Audience Retention Patterns?